isboyjc/cursor-reset/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Please support the developers by purchasing a license if you find the Cursor Editor useful.
+If you find the Cursor editor useful, please support the developers by purchasing a license.